mqttjs/mqtt-connection/README.md

   * `payload`: the will payload. `string`
   * `qos`: will qos level. `number`
   * `retain`: will retain flag. `boolean`
+  * `properties`: properties of will by MQTT 5.0:
+      * `willDelayInterval`: representing the Will Delay Interval in seconds `number`,
+      * `payloadFormatIndicator`: Will Message is UTF-8 Encoded Character Data or not `boolean`,
+      * `messageExpiryInterval`: value is the lifetime of the Will Message in seconds and is sent as the Publication Expiry Interval when the Server publishes the Will Message `number`,
+      * `contentType`: describing the content of the Will Message `string`,
+      * `responseTopic`: String which is used as the Topic Name for a response message `string`,
+      * `correlationData`: The Correlation Data is used by the sender of the Request Message to identify which request the Response Message is for when it is received `binary`,
+      * `userProperties`: The User Property is allowed to appear multiple times to represent multiple name, value pairs `object`
+* `properties`: properties MQTT 5.0.
+`object` that supports the following properties:
+    * `sessionExpiryInterval`: representing the Session Expiry Interval in seconds `number`,
+    * `receiveMaximum`: representing the Receive Maximum value `number`,
+    * `maximumPacketSize`: representing the Maximum Packet Size the Client is willing to accept `number`,
+    * `topicAliasMaximum`: representing the Topic Alias Maximum value indicates the highest value that the Client will accept as a Topic Alias sent by the Server `number`,
+    * `requestResponseInformation`: The Client uses this value to request the Server to return Response Information in the CONNACK `boolean`,
+    * `requestProblemInformation`: The Client uses this value to indicate whether the Reason String or User Properties are sent in the case of failures `boolean`,
+    * `userProperties`: The User Property is allowed to appear multiple times to represent multiple name, value pairs `object`,
+    * `authenticationMethod`: the name of the authentication method used for extended authentication `string`,
+    * `authenticationData`: Binary Data containing authentication data `binary`
 * `clean`: the 'clean start' flag. `boolean`
 * `username`: username for protocol v3.1. `string`
 * `password`: password for protocol v3.1. `string`